 GIVE IT TO: ES, MS

-THE BOTTOM LINE: I doubt there are many elementary or even middle school libraries that do not have this incredibly popular series.
-If you don’t have it yet, what on earth are you waiting for?
+I doubt there are many elementary or even middle school libraries that do not have this incredibly popular series.
+If you don’t have the Squish series yet, what on earth are you waiting for?

 - Overall: 5/5